Roll20/roll20-character-sheets/HarnMaster3_v2/README.md

   * Settings tab provides options to show the Horse section, split out Piety tracking per god, and toggle some houserules.
 * Roll buttons for each skill that includes appropriate physical/universal penalty.
 * Development roll buttons for each skill (new in V2)
+* Roll buttons to do Attribute checks (with a prompt to select DM determined multiplier) (new in V2)
 * Shock/Fumble/Stumble checks.
 * Healing Rolls
 * Weapon Quality Checks